Hedron LogoAfternoon

 Over 5M calls: $0.0006 each

-Best for: Rewarding high-volume customers, encouraging growth
+Best for: Rewarding high volume customers and encouraging growth.

-Monthly Minimum with Overages
+Monthly Minimum With Overages

-Example: $5,000/month includes 10M calls, overages at $0.0005 each
+Example: $5,000 per month includes 10M calls, overages at $0.0005 each.

-Best for: Predictable revenue, enterprise customers
+Best for: Predictable revenue and enterprise customers.

 Prepaid Credits